Updated on June 2, 2013

 The main SNMP software package available under Linux is net-snmp.
 Installation and usage is described in plenty of articles on Internet.
 The package is very powerful, however it operates strictly on the command line.
-In the day to day work, a GUI based SNMP MIB Browser would be nice.
+In the day-to-day work, a GUI based SNMP MIB Browser would be nice.

-$ sudo apt-get install openjdk-7-jre
+$ sudo apt-get install snmp